Relaxation Techniques for Women Giving Birth Naturally

 Visualization

 Visualization can be a powerful tool for women giving birth.
 This is a technique commonly used by athletes.
 You learn to visualize the whole experience of birth-from early labor to delivery.
-In your mind, you picture all aspects of your birthing and how you will react to each new development.
+In your mind, you picture all aspects of your birthing - from the smells around you to the background noises and even the lighting - and how you will react to each new development.
 When we see ourselves successfully giving birth naturally, we are better able to trust our bodies when actual labor begins.
 A guided imagery exercise in which visual imagery represents the birth process, such as picturing your body opening like the petals of a flower, can also be effective.
-The book contains several quality imagery scripts.
+Hypnobirthing: The Mongan Method contains several quality imagery scripts.

 Top of Page